charlesneimog/py4pd/docs/python-users/pd.add_object.md

 -   :fontawesome-brands-python: __Example__

-    It just returns unique string with the pathname.
+    It just returns a unique string with the pathname.

     ``` py
     import pd